mui/material-ui/docs/site/src/demos/buttons/buttons.md

 ## Flat Buttons

 Flat buttons are text-only buttons.
 They may be used in dialogs, toolbars, or inline.
 They do not lift, but fill with color on press.

+{{demo='buttons/FlatButtons.js'}}

+## Raised Buttons

+Raised buttons are rectangular-shaped buttons.
+They may be used inline.
+They lift and display ink reactions on press.